The Vermont Statutes Online

 (B) rehabilitation services for the rehabilitation of persons who are injured, have a disability, or are sick;

-(C) on a 24-hour basis, health-related care and services to individuals who, because of their mental or physical condition, require care, and services which can be made available to them only through institutional care.
+(C) on a 24-hour basis, health-related care and services to individuals who, because of their mental or physical condition, require care and services that can be made available to them only through institutional care.

 (8) "Owner" means the holder of the title to the property on or in which the facility is maintained.